spacemeshos/svm/docs/go-spacemesh-integration.md

 ## Receipts
 There are 3 types of `Receipt`s: `deploy-template`, `spawn-app` and `exec-app`.
 <br/>
-Each `Receipt` should be persisted on-chain in its raw packed form.
+Each `Receipt` should be persisted on-mesh in its raw packed form.
 <br/>
 Additionally, `SVM` exposes `Receipt helper methods` for extracting each field in isolation.
 <br/><br/>